 Make this technique a natural part of your sales presentation process.

-The art of asking questions to close a deal is one of the most important and most difficult skills to develop.
-Many agents do a great job identifying recommendations for their clients, but they inadvertently present them in the form of a statement.
-Clients often resist this approach because they can recognize that their number 1 objective is to get “the deal”.
+The art of asking questions to close the deal is one of the most important and most difficult skills to develop.
+Many successful agents do a great job identifying logical recommendations for their clients, but they inadvertently present the logic in the form of a statement.
+Clients are likely to resist this approach because they recognize that sales people have an agenda or goal to get “the deal”.

 - Couldn’t it

 - Isn’t it

 Once you identify the logical conclusion you want the buyer or seller to reach, make every effort to change your statements to questions using tie downs.